 Join Bicycle NSW today!

-Bicycle NSW greatly benefitted from the engineering expertise of the late Ray Rice OAM, as a consultant and previous CEO.
+Bicycle NSW greatly benefitted from the engineering expertise of the late Ray Rice OAM.
+Ray was our CEO from 2015-16 and an invaluable Advocacy Consultant between 2017 and 2020.

 We have created ‘Ray’s Corner’ to celebrate his life and contribution, and enable everyone in the community to better advocate for improved bike riding infrastructure.